Banana Pancakes

 Photo by Alexandra Grablewski (Chronicle Books, 2018)

 Fluffy on the inside, crispy on the outside, and delicately flavored with bananas and vanilla—these are phenomenal banana pancakes.
 The recipe, believe it or not, is adapted from a Williams Sonoma children’s cookbook, which only proves how easy they are to make.
-I love them with a simple drizzle of maple syrup, but if you want to dress them up and hint at what’s inside, top them with fresh sliced bananas and a dusting of confectioners’ sugar.
+I love them with a simple drizzle of maple syrup, but if you want to dress them up and hint at what’s inside, top them with fresh sliced bananas.

-Banana pancakes are good year round, but if you’re up for trying seasonal variations, you’re in the right place.
+This banana pancake recipe is good year round, but if you’re up for trying seasonal variations, I’ve got you covered.
 During the fall when you have pumpkin purée on hand, try pumpkin pancakes.
 When summer rolls around and blueberries are plentiful, blueberry pancakes fit the bill.
-If you’re more of a purist, my basic pancake recipe is hard to beat.
-And of course, don’t forget bacon on the side (for perfectly crispy bacon, see how to cook bacon in the oven.)
+If you’re more of a purist, my basic pancake recipe is hard to beat!

 What You’ll Need To Make Banana Pancakes